 However, it is important that branding is present and linked to the web, especially in some areas.

 Brand names are in theory easier to remember and better visually.

-The use of brand and keyword domains is also common.
-This type of domain has on the one hand the brand name and on the other hand exploits a keyword.
+The use of the brand and keyword domains is also common.
+This type of domain has on the one hand the brand name and on the other hand, exploits a keyword.
 An example of this is the company Trailfinders.